 FM17 AFFM The Employment of Armored Units (Armored Division): The ultimate Armor formation, and where a lot of Shermans got used.
 This one is 54 pages and good quality.

-FM17-3-2 ARMOR IN BATTLE: This one is more of a history armor use than a FM, but still interesting.
+FM17-3-2 ARMOR IN BATTLE: This one is more of a history of armor use than an FM, but still interesting.
 This TM is 241 pages and good quality.

 FM17-10 AFFM tactics and technique 1942: This one is more about what they do in the field when fighting.
 This one is 474 pages and ok quality, a few charts or maps are hard to read.

-FM17-12 AFFM Tank Gunnery 1943: This one is about Tank gunnery, and it covers just about all you would ever need to know about shoot the 75mm gun on the Sherman tank.
-This TM comes in at 109 pages and is ok quality, some charts, tables and maps, not mention photos are a tad hard to make out.
+FM17-12 AFFM Tank Gunnery 1943: This one is about Tank gunnery, and it covers just about all you would ever need to know about shooting the 75mm gun on the Sherman tank.
+This TM comes in at 109 pages and is ok quality, some charts, tables, and maps, not mention photos are a tad hard to make out.

 FM17-20 AFFM Employment of Armored Units Reconnaissance Platoon and Company 1942: Using your recon guys without getting them killed.
 This TM is really interesting and comes in at 141 pages and its ok quality.